 “Actually, the man is somewhat reminiscent of Freddy Mercury, Jim Morrison, and Keith Richards, all three rock-and-rolled into one charismatic yet very fallible human being.
 It’s a fairy tale of sorts, one that never seems unreal even though it is always fantastical.”

 Wow.
 This is an example of the truism that writers/artists create their own visions, but readers take away what is most meaningful to them no matter what the artist intends.
 Mr. Hausman calls Evolution Device a kind of love story — I never would have thought of it that way and yet now I can see it, myself.

 I catch myself grinning a lot these days!

 If you’d like to support an artist/writer (me), that would be cool.
 I have a Patreon account and hope you’d consider the fact that at even at just $1 per month you’d really boost my ego and keep me enthused and I’d be ever so grateful!

-Also, you can sign up for my newsletter and (in theory) I’ll keep you updated via email about what’s going on with my art and my writing.
+Also, you can subscribe to my blog (see right-hand column, top) for updates about what’s going on with my art and my writing.
 If there’s anything I’ll be offering (artwork or books or whatever) for sure I’ll let my subscribers and patrons know first.
 Sometimes I might just send you a little thing with my thoughts just because I appreciate what you’re doing for me.
 Thank you!